thehighnibble/thehighnibble.github.io/docs/vt132/README.md

 ![V1.2](./VT132_v1.2.png)

-In June & July 2020 I conducted a closed Beta programme with some fantastic people from the Retro-computer community.
+In June & July 2020 I conducted a closed Beta program with some fantastic people from the Retro-computer community.
 Their contribution to improving the VT132 and accelerating the development, ready for production has been invaluable.

 In July 2020 the VT132 began shipping to the patiently waiting early-adopters.